vivekimsit/frontend-coding-exercise-angular/README.md

-# City Pantry Frontend Coding Exercise - Angular
+# City Pantry Frontend/Angular coding challenge
 This is a coding exercise written in [Angular 5](https://angular.io/docs).

 In this exercise you will write a simple frontend application